 Conveyor systems for transporting goods

-Today, the majority of automated warehouses are equipped with conveyor systems.
+Today, the majority of robotic warehouses are equipped with conveyor systems.
 They transport goods across the warehouse, ensuring a smooth workflow and connecting various technologies.
 Conveyors have control systems and sensors to manage goods more efficiently.

 Automated Guided Vehicles (AGVs)